 I have great respect for creatives who uncover a sense of truth and humanity in their work and who take diverse creative risks to create something new.”

 Leah Curtis composed the ‘first-rate score’ (Variety) to the acclaimed Sundance feature Killing Ground.
-She has created original music for noted filmmakers, including scoring Fawaz Al-Matrouk’s To Rest in Peace (Kuwait/San Francisco), Pedro González’ Customer Service (Madrid/Los Angeles), Damien Power’s (Sydney) Sundance feature and an upcoming collaboration with Catriona McKenzie.
+She has created original music for noted filmmakers, including scoring Fawaz Al-Matrouk’s To Rest in Peace (Kuwait/San Francisco), Pedro González’ Customer Service (Madrid/Los Angeles) and Damien Power’s (Sydney) Sundance feature.

 Curtis began composing in Canberra with an orchestral commission for the Tasmanian Symphony Orchestra at 16, followed by the Sydney Symphony Orchestra at 18.
 Awarded a Fulbright Fellowship, she deepened her immersion in score writing as visiting composer at the University of Southern California.